plops/cl-cpp-generator2/example/154_stm32/article.md

 - 7.1 is interesting. it describes how to debug adc operation
-- maybe i could also try this in order to verify the adc sampling time, i just have to connect the hrtim output into the adc, and also trigger the adc with a hrtim event
+- maybe i could also try this in order to verify the adc sampling time, i just have to connect the hrtim output into the adc, and also trigger the adc with a hrtim event. you can see the adc sampling as a short down spike of the voltage on the oscilloscope.